Best Used SUVs for Canadian Winters 2025

 Subaru Outback

 We’re big fans of the Subaru Outback around these parts.
-The brand’s symmetrical all-wheel drive is legendary for its capability in northern climates.
+The brand’s symmetrical all-wheel drive is legendary for its capability in northern climates, and its 22 centimetres of ground clearance and available X-Mode driving modes make it a natural pick for places that get deep snow and icy roads.
 Its body style is part wagon and part crossover, which gives it an upright stance while offering plenty of cargo space.
 While J.D.
 Power ranks the Subaru brand below-average in its dependability studies, it’s a point of pride for Subaru that its vehicles are consistently given the Top Safety Pick+ designation by the IIHS.
-On the Canadian used car market, there are some good deals to be had with plenty of examples from the Outback’s fifth generation available for less than $30,000.
+On the Canadian used car market, there are some good deals to be had.
+Plenty of examples from the Outback’s fifth generation from model years 2015 to 2019 are available for less than $20,000, and early sixth-generation models can be found for $30,000 or less.

 2021 Hyundai Santa Fe Test Drive Review summaryImage